gvwilson/sensibleadventures/maddy-roo/old.md

 None of the other bots could fly, and Patient was already just a dwindling speck on its way to Heck.

-<h2 id="epilog">Epilog</h2>

 *Three days later...*

-Special Leaf carefully set his tea on the porch railing and sighed.
+Shaper Leaf carefully set his tea on the porch railing and sighed.
 "Your father was very clever," he said.

 Maddy nodded.